metinucar/toolbox/lists/awesome-sketch.md

     - [Sketch Style Inventory](https://github.com/getflourish/Sketch-Style-Inventory/)
     - [Easier.cc](http://easier.cc/) (Files up to 5 MB)
     - [Sort me](https://github.com/romashamin/sort-me-sketch) - Sort artboards and layers by name
+    - [Sketch Iconfont](https://github.com/keremciu/sketch-iconfont) - Its a small plugin to use icon fonts in Sketch for developers and designers
   - Where do you get more
     - [SketchApp Resources: Plugins for Sketch](http://www.sketchappsources.com/plugins-for-sketch.html)
     - [Sketch Plugin Directory](https://github.com/sketchplugins/plugin-directory)